Coming Soon!

 Although extremely competent for a road bike, the NSR250's brakes are virtually always overlooked!

-During model evolution, the braking system was the only area Honda never deemed it necessary to update too drastically.
-MC16's were equipped with twin piston sliding callipers and semi-floating disks, but after the change to 4 piston callipers and floating discs on the first MC18's, the brakes have remained largely unchanged.
-The calipers are widely used throughout the Honda range, and even the "updated" MC28 callipers are simply parts bin items similar to the later Fireblade and VTR1000!
+During model evolution, apart from the increased front rotor diameter in 1988 for the MC18 R2/4J, the braking system was the only area Honda never deemed it necessary to significantly update.
+MC16's were equipped with twin piston sliding callipers and semi-floating 156mm discs, but after the change to 4 piston callipers and 276mm discs on in 1988, the brakes have remained largely unchanged.
+The 88-93 calipers are are based on the NF5/RC30 castings, and the "updated" MC28 callipers are found across a wide range of late '90s and early 2000s model Hondas.

 MC18 and MC21 calipers share pads with the original (round headlight) CBR900RR Fireblade, and for the MC28, simply use "late model" Fireblade pads from the equivalent year!